unityjaeger/Bolt/docs/src/content/docs/guides/meshes.md

 local mesh_shape = bolt.create_mesh(hull_data, Vector3.new(5, 5, 5))
 ```
 The second argument is the mesh size.
+It applies component-wise, non-uniform scale to every hull's vertices and offset.
+The mesh `CFrame` then transforms those scaled hulls into world space.
+Calling `resize_mesh` updates the hull scales and rebuilds the mesh's local AABB tree with the new offsets.

 Meshes have to be interacted with differently as they are not a single shape that can be easily worked with under the hood, but rather a set of convex hulls.